Loopring/protocols/packages/loopring_v3/DESIGN.md

 For safety the order owner can limit the time an order is valid, and increase the time whenever he wants safely by creating a new order with a new validUntil value, without having to worry if both orders can be filled separately.
 This is done just by letting both orders use the same orderID.

-This especially a problem because the operator can set the timestamp that is tested onchain within a certain window (see [here](#validSince--validUntil)).
+This is especially a problem because [the operator can set the timestamp that is tested on-chain within a certain window](#validsincevaliduntil).
 So even when the validSince/validUntil doesn't overlap it could still be possible for an operator to fill multiple orders.
 The order owner also doesn't know how much the first order is going to be filled until it is invalid.
 Until then, he cannot create the new order if he doesn't want to buy/sell more than he actually wants.
 Order Aliasing fixes this problem without having to calculate multiple hashes (e.g. order hash with time information and without).

 ### The possibility for some simple filling logic between orders

 A user could create an order selling X tokenZ for either N tokenA or M tokenB (or even more tokens) while using the same orderID.
 The user is guaranteed never to spend more than X tokenZ, but will have bought [0, N] tokenA and/or [0, M] tokenA.

 A realistic use case would be for selling some token for one of the available stable coins.
 Or selling some token for ETH and WETH.
-In these casse the user doesn't really care which token specifically he buys, but increases his chance of finding a matching order.
+In these casse the user doesn't really care which token specifically he buys, but he increases his chance of finding a matching order.

-## Onchain Deposit/Withdraw Request Handling
+## On-chain Deposit/Withdraw Request Handling

-Onchain deposit/withdrawal requests are added to a small 'blockchain' onchain.
-We have separate chain for deposits and withdrawals.
+On-chain deposit and withdrawal requests are added to a small 'blockchain' on-chain.
+We use separate chains for deposits and withdrawals.
 For every request we store the following:
 - The accumulated hash: The hash of the request data hashed together with the accumulated hash of the previous request.
 - The accumulated fee: The fee of the request added to the the accumulated fee of the previous request.
 - The timestamp the request was added.

-This setup allows the operator to process any number of requests in a block that he wants (though only a limited number of requests/block are supported, we pad with dummy requests onchain to always fill a complete block).
+This setup allows the operator to process any number of requests in a block that he wants (though only a limited number of requests/block type are supported to limit the number of circuits, padding is done when needed).
 The circuits use the starting accumulated hash and the ending accumulated hash (after padding) as public input.
-The fee the operator receives for all the requests can easily be calculated by substracting the accumulated fees of the last and first requests.
+The fee the operator receives for all the requests can easily be calculated by subtracting the accumulated fees of the last and first requests.

-All requests are handled FIFO in their corresponding chain (deposit/withdrawal chain).
+All requests are handled FIFO in their corresponding chain (deposit or withdrawal chain).

-Once the block containing the deposits/withdrawals is finalized the operator can call `withdrawBlockFee` to collect the fees.
+Once the block containing the deposits/withdrawals is finalized the operator can call `withdrawBlockFee` to collect the fee earned by processing the requests.

-Because we want onchain requests to be handled as quickly as possible by the operator, we enforce some limitations on him.
-However, we also don't want to let operators be overwhelmed by the number of onchain requests.
+Because we want on-chain requests to be handled as quickly as possible by the operator, we enforce some limitations on him.
+However, we also don't want to let operators be overwhelmed by the number of on-chain requests.
 The following rules apply:
-- The maximum number of open onchain requests is limited by `MAX_OPEN_DEPOSIT_REQUESTS` and `MAX_OPEN_WITHDRAWAL_REQUESTS`.
+- The maximum number of open on-chain requests is limited by `MAX_OPEN_DEPOSIT_REQUESTS` and `MAX_OPEN_WITHDRAWAL_REQUESTS`.
 Anyone can check if there available slots by calling `getNumAvailableWithdrawalSlots` or `getNumAvailableDepositSlots`.
-- If there is an open onchain request older than `MAX_AGE_REQUEST_UNTIL_FORCED` then the operator can only commit blocks containing requests like this.
+- If there is an open on-chain request older than `MAX_AGE_REQUEST_UNTIL_FORCED` then the operator can only commit blocks containing requests like this.
 Priority is given to withdrawals if there are deposit and withdrawal requests forced.
 - The total fee paid to the operator (the sum of all fees of all requests processed in the block) is reduced the older the requests in the block are.
 As a starting point for this reduction the last processed request in the block is used.
 If the block is committed less than `FEE_BLOCK_FINE_START_TIME` seconds afterwards the operator receives the complete fee.
-If not, the fee is linearly reduces for a total time of `FEE_BLOCK_FINE_MAX_DURATION`.
+If not, the fee is linearly reduced for a total time of `FEE_BLOCK_FINE_MAX_DURATION`.
 From then on the operator does not reveive any fee at all.
 The fine paid by the operator is burned (i.e. sold for LRC and then the LRC is burned).
 - If any request that is still open is older than `MAX_AGE_REQUEST_UNTIL_WITHDRAW_MODE` we automatically go into withdrawal mode.

 Current values: